cleifwork/GCONNECT/docs/readme.txt

                                    3.3.2.1.1.3  Replace {not_title} with {sync_voucher}
+                        3.3.2.1.2  Copy the URL > Press OK 3.3.2.1.3  (PC) Put the URL inside this text file: %USERPROFILE%\Desktop\GCONNECT\put_md_url_here.txt
+                                 * NOTES: URL should look like this: https://trigger.macrodroid.com/DEVICE_ID/{sync_voucher}
-                        3.3.2.1.2  Copy the URL > Press OK 3.3.2.1.3  (PC) Put the URL inside this text file: %USERPROFILE%\Desktop\GCONNECT\put_md_url_here.txt 3.2.3  Update existing ACTION (second IF CLAUSE) 3.2.3.1  Configure and change Trigger Fired to the newly added Webhook 3.2.4  Save changes then enable the macro
+        3.2.3  Update existing ACTION (second IF CLAUSE) 3.2.3.1  Configure and change Trigger Fired to the newly added Webhook 3.2.4  Save changes then enable the macro